Technology innovations in both conventional and mini-split systems can make heating and cooling your home easier and

 Thermostats have gotten smarter — so smart, in fact, that they’re communicating with your HVAC (heating, ventilation and air conditioning) system to not only raise and lower the temperature but to help diagnose problems.
 Heck, some will even tell you when it’s time to change your filter.
 And if you want to warm up your house before you get home from work, for instance, you can have control over that via smartphone.
 Welcome to the new world of HVAC.

-Both Kenmore’s and Carrier’s conventional HVAC split systems (an indoor furnace or fan coil with an outdoor condensing unit) offer these capabilities, says Craig Marin, director of HVAC product management for Sears Home Improvement Services.
+Both Kenmore’s and Carrier’s conventional HVAC split systems (an indoor furnace or fan coil with an outdoor condensing unit) offer these capabilities, says Russ Katsov, a HVAC expert for Sears Home Services.
 “And the thermostats are touch screens — no buttons or dials.”

-The only downside to smart thermostats, according to Marin, is that many consumers “lose interest or don’t know how to reprogram the system if it needs to be reset.”
+The only downside to smart thermostats, according to Katsov, is that many consumers “lose interest or don’t know how to reprogram the system if it needs to be reset.”

 Eventually, though, the technology will become easier to use.